-Although the BGIS maps included in Appendix B (Sensitivity Maps) indicate that almost all of the development footprint proposed for Project 2 is a CBA 1 area, a site visit to 'ground-truth' the critical biodiversity area (CBA) database classification with the actual site, caused the botanical specialist to "question the CBA 1 classification imposed on parts of the farm" and to "contend that the ESA areas and degraded areas are incorrectly mapped".
+Although the BGIS maps included in Appendix B (Sensitivity Maps) indicate that almost all of the development footprint proposed for Project 3 is a CBA 1 area, a site visit to 'ground-truth' the critical biodiversity area (CBA) database classification with the actual site, caused the botanical specialist to "question the CBA 1 classification imposed on parts of the farm" and to "contend that the ESA areas and degraded areas are incorrectly mapped".

 Vaal-Vet Sandy Grassland, is listed as an endangered ecosystem in the National List of Threatened Ecosystems (Government Gazette, 2011).
-However, due to cattle grazing pressures and the fact that areas of the farm are degraded and have previously been cultivated, it is the professional opinion of the botanical specialist that, except for the no-go area in the south western corner of the farm and the area around the existing farmhouse and the watercourses i.e. pans with a 32m buffer zone around them, the rest of the Farm Visserspan No. 40 "could all be considered for the construction of solar PV infrastructure", as per Figure 10 in Appendix G1 (Botanical impact Assessment) and as included below:
+However, due to cattle grazing pressures and the fact that areas of the farm are degraded and have previously been cultivated, it is the professional opinion of the botanical specialist that, except for the no-go area in the south western corner of the farm and the area around the existing farmhouse and the watercourses i.e. pans with a 32m buffer zone around them, the rest of the Farm Visserspan No. 40 "could all be considered for the construction of solar PV infrastructure".